Types of Pharmaceutical Fraud

 Violations of Federal Laws and Regulations Governing the Sale of Drugs:

-The federal Food, Drug, and Cosmetic Act and the Code of Federal Regulations, a compilation of the rules and regulations of various government agencies (sometimes called administrative law), also prohibit a number of other activities related to the sale of prescription drugs.
-These include:
+The FDCA and the CFR also prohibit a number of other activities related to the sale of prescription drugs.

 - Knowingly selling, purchasing or trading prescription drug samples.